n0tafakename/15618-Final-Project/README.md

   Week 5 -
   Time permitting, address bottlenecks from the previous solution, try a solution using MPI and compare to the OpenMP solution, prehaps incorporate endgame tablebase lookups for better endgame performance.

+# Milestone Report
+So far, I have implemented a sequential (not parallel) chess AI that does a minimax tree search with alpha-beta pruning.
+It uses a simple leaf evaluation function that only considers the number of pieces on the board.
+This AI can search at depth 5 with under 5 seconds per move and depth 6 with under 30 seconds per move.
+It plays relatively well in the middle and end game, but plays poorly in the opening because the search depth is too shallow for any material differences to be seen.
+I believe that I will be able to reach my 100% target from the project proposal, but probably not the 125% target.
+I would like to focus more on a good OpenMP parallelization than trying to additionally make an MPI implementation to compare against.
+For the poster session I plan to show graphs of the speedup from the parallelization, and possibly a demo where someone can play against the AI.

+My remaining goals before the final presentation are -
+* Improve the leaf evaluation function to incorporate piece mobility for better solution quality when pieces can not be easily taken.
+This is a simple count of the available moves the AI will have after playing a move.
+This is costly but can be parallelized.
+* Parallelize the minimax algorithm using OpenMP, identify performance bottlenecks, and attempt to optimize.
+* Create an evaluation environment for the AI.
+I'm thinking that I'll have a few different fixed board positions and measure the time taken to compute the next move at various depths.
+An interesting, but less qualitative measure, could be having the AI play against players of various skill levels and recording the results.